sayaniketsaini24/Sales-Dashboard-Data-using-Excel/README.md

 5. **Top 5 Customers Profit - Pie Chart**
    - **Description:** Highlights the top 5 customers based on profit contribution.
    - **Insight:** Identify and nurture key customers to enhance profitability and loyalty.

 6. **Monthly Sales - Area Chart**
    - **Description:** Illustrates monthly sales trends, with the filled area showing the volume of sales.
    - **Insight:** Spot seasonal trends and peak periods to optimize inventory, marketing, and forecasting strategies.

+## Tools Used:
+- Microsoft Excel: For data cleaning, pre-processing, analysis, and visualization.

+## Usage:
+To explore the sales dashboard and gain insights into sales performance:
+1. **Dashboard Screenshot:** View the provided screenshot to get an overview of the dynamic sales dashboard.
+2. **Open the Dashboard Excel file:** Open the provided Excel file to explore the dynamic sales dashboard, interact with the data, and gain insights from the cleaned and pre-processed sales metrics.
+3. **Dashboard Excel file:**

+## Conclusion:
+This sales dashboard project showcases my proficiency in **data analysis** and **visualization** using **MS Excel**.
+It demonstrates my ability to clean, pre-process, analyze, and effectively visualize data, delivering **valuable insights** into business performance to support strategic decision-making.